soraw-ai/Awesome-Robotics-And-Agentics-Work/README.md

 # Autonomous AI Agents
-All about AI Agents you need are here
+All about Autonomous AI Agents you need are here.

+Currently, there are two main directions, LLM-based Agents and RL-based Agents.
+This repo mainly focuses on LLM-based Agents.

 **For more details please refer to:** [Ray's Notion Page](https://ruisun.notion.site/AI-Agents-02dfa18bd0ca448ea11e585f8b4bb40b?pvs=4)

 ## About Autonomous Agents
+**What is Agent?**
+Agent = LLM + Memory + Plan + Tool + Neuron + Intuition

+**How do agents collaborate?**
+Multi-agents = Agents + Environment + Auditing + Routing + Subscribtion + Economics

 ## Papers